-If you can relate to these situations, then here’s some great news for you: the new transaction storage layer called Delta Lake has the potential to resolve these issues.
+If you can relate to these situations, or similar struggles with scalability, maintainability and usability of your data, here’s some great news for you: The transaction storage layer called Delta Lake has the potential to resolve these issues.

 What is Delta Lake?

-Delta Lake is an open-source storage layer that brings ACID (atomicity, consistency, isolation, durability) transactions to Apache Spark™ and big data workloads.
-Users can download open-source Delta Lake and use it on-prem with HDFS.
-Users can read from any storage system that supports Apache Spark's data sources and write to Delta Lake, which stores data in Parquet format
+Delta Lake was introduced as an open-source storage layer that brings ACID (atomicity, consistency, isolation, durability) transactions to Apache Spark™ and big data workloads.

-With the use of the Bronze, Silver and Gold layers, it is possible to establish the version control of the data.
+Delta Lake uses Bronze (raw), Silver (clean) and Gold (aggregated) data layers to establish version control of the data.
 This is because historical storage of the data makes it possible to identify the data changes, audit it and roll back the data version in the past if necessary.

-Data lakes typically have multiple data pipelines reading and writing data concurrently, and data engineers have to go through a tedious process to ensure data integrity, due to the lack of transactions.
+Data lakes typically have multiple data pipelines reading and writing data concurrently.
+Data engineers have to go through a tedious process to ensure data integrity, due to the lack of transactions in traditional data lakes.
 Delta Lake brings ACID transactions to your data lakes.
-It provides serializability, the strongest level of isolation level.
+It also guarantees serializability, which is the strongest isolation level.

 In big data, even the metadata itself can be "big data".
 Delta Lake treats metadata just like data, leveraging Spark's distributed processing power to handle all its metadata.
 As a result, Delta Lake can handle petabyte-scale tables with billions of partitions and files at ease.